Anonymous-Humanoid/chromium-extension-eval-sample/README.md

 This project showed I can take an idea- one that might not even be possible- and make it into reality.
-This required reading the Chromium API docs and the DevTools protocol docs to find a way to execute this idea.
+This required reading the Chromium API docs and the DevTools protocol docs to find a way to execute this idea, followed by coming up with interesting ways to test its capabilities.
 Needless to say, this was just a fun project to work on.
 **So please don't be funny and use it in production**.